-In the Department Emergency Services and Public Protection, Division of Emergency Management and Homeland Security, this class is accountable for operational, strategic, and radiological planning in the preparation of, response to, and recovery from, emergency situations.
+In the Department Emergency Services and Public Protection, Division of Emergency Management and Homeland Security this class is accountable for operational, strategic and radiological planning in the preparation of, response to and recovery from, emergency situations.

 Receives administrative direction from the Emergency Management Director or an administrative official of higher grade.

-Directs the staff of the Operational Planning, Radiological and Grant unit.
+Directs staff of unit.